 In this guide, we look closer at what the transponder key is and how it works.
 We also walk you through the steps, showing you how to program it without the original on hand.
 Our article also examines the cost of getting a new transponder key and having it programmed.

-Steps to Program Transponder Key Without an Original
+How to Program Transponder Key Without The Original

 Here are some simple steps to program your transponder key without the original key if you bought a new key from the dealer.
 This will only work on some car models and you may need more advanced diagnostic tools in some cases.
 However, these steps are simple and free to try so you may want to do so before calling your authorized dealer.